janko/janko.io/_posts/2016-05-23-evaluating-ruby-libraries.md

 If the problem the library is solving is generic, then the library should be usable in any web framework.
 I know, I'm biased being a Ruby-off-Rails developer, which means I literally cannot use any Rails-specific gems.
-And most of you how are reading this are Rails developers, so why should you care?
+And most of you who are reading this are Rails developers, so why should you care?
 Well, since it seems people are increasingly using other Ruby web frameworks, I think it's future-proof to center around libraries that *everyone* can use.